Maytag Dryer Not Heating: Bravos and Centennial Platform Diagnostic Guide

 Igniter diagnosis: Start a heat cycle and observe the igniter through the lower access panel (kick plate).
 The igniter should glow orange-red and then the gas should light within 45-90 seconds.
 If the igniter glows but gas doesn't light:

-Coil failure pattern on Bravos gas models: The heat-sensitive coil failure (works when cold, fails when hot) is slightly more common on Bravos gas models than on equivalent Whirlpool models, possibly due to the burner assembly design running slightly hotter.
+Coil failure pattern: The classic heat-sensitive coil failure works when cold and fails when hot.
 The tell: dryer starts with heat, then stops heating after 5-10 minutes, then restarts heat after 10-15 minutes of cooling.
 Replace both coils as a set.
-Part 279834. $12.
+Part 279834.

-3. Check the lint screen housing.
-The lint screen on Bravos models is a top-load design accessed through the top of the unit.
+2. Check the lint screen housing.
 If the lint screen housing has a crack or the screen doesn't seat fully, air bypasses the screen and sends lint directly into the exhaust path.

 Electric Heating Element on Bravos